kunkliricsi/CATSBot2/README.md

 # CATSBot2
 An updated version of CATSBot.net's bot.
-This project is only for my own personal training and practise.
-It was made only because I thought I couldn't write anything like this.
+This project was only made to improve my programming skills.
+I do not support any illegal activity by using this program.

 ## Table of contents
 1. [Introduction](#introduction)